1964–1965 Scripto strike: Later history

 Through the late 1960s and into the 1970s, Scripto faced increased competition from competitors such as Société Bic and Paper Mate.
 Additionally, the Sweet Auburn facility, which the company had operated for several decades, had become outdated.
 In December 1977, Scripto closed their Sweet Auburn facility and relocated their production to a plant in Doraville, Georgia.
 Through the later part of the 20th century, Scripto would be bought out by several larger conglomerates and their production facilities would be relocated out of Georgia, first to California and later to Mexico.
-The company continued to own the property in Sweet Auburn until the 1990s, by which point they had been abandoned for many years and were listed as a toxic waste site.
+The company continued to own the property in Sweet Auburn until the 1990s, by which point the property had been abandoned for many years and was listed as a toxic waste site.
 This was part of a larger downward trend for the neighborhood, which experienced a severe economic decline through the 1980s and 1990s.
 Around this same time, The Trust for Public Land, a nonprofit organization, began to focus its efforts on combating urban decay in the area.
 The organization purchased the industrial area and paid for their demolition and asbestos removal.
 This was done in part as preparations for the 1996 Summer Olympics, which were held in Atlanta.
 That same year, The Trust for Public Land turned over the property to the National Park Service, and today the land is home to a parking lot for the Martin Luther King Jr. National Historical Park.

 Discussing the strike in 2018, historian Joseph M. Thompson of Mississippi State University said that, while the strike is primarily viewed by historians only in the context of King's involvement and the relationship between the civil rights movement and the labor movement, it also reflected a tradition of organized labor among black women in Atlanta.
 He points to the previous unionization attempts at the plant as evidence of this and ties the 1960s strike to other moments in the history of Atlanta, such as the 1881 Atlanta washerwomen strike.
-According to Thompson, "Within this broader context, the 1964 Scripto strike looks less like a product of the midcentury civil rights movements and more like a victory in the long fight for black women's economic rights in Atlanta".
+According to Thompson, "Within this broader context, the 1964 Scripto strike looks less like a product of the midcentury civil rights movements and more like a victory in the long fight for black women's economic rights in Atlanta."